Polyanyanwu/pension-adviser-pp3/README.md

 ![Enquiry Results](/readme-docs/enquiry_result.png)

-The application uses the `set` feature of Python to ensure that the no enquiry result item is saved more than once in the Worksheet of the user.
+The application uses the `set` feature of Python to ensure that no enquiry result item is saved more than once in the Worksheet of the user.
 The data is static and historical, thus not expected to change over time.

 ### *Run new enquiry*